How to Become a Data Scientist

+Learn the steps you can take to become a data scientist in India, including what educational requirements there are and how much you can earn.

-Data scientists are among the top jobs in the UK.
-To become a data scientist, you'll need a combination of technical skills and workplace skills and education.
+Data scientists are among the top jobs in India.
+To become a data scientist, you'll need a combination of technical skills, workplace skills, and education.
 Learn more on how to become a data scientist from this guide.

-Careers as data scientists consistently rank among the top jobs in the United Kingdom.
-Glassdoor ranks data scientists as the fifth best job in the UK in their 2022 25 Best Jobs in the UK report [1].
-The job ranks high on best jobs lists because data scientists tend to command high salaries while experiencing high levels of job satisfaction.
+Careers as data scientists rank among the top jobs in India.
+According to India Today, data scientists are in demand and can command high pay.
+Since 2012, the data science sector has witnessed a massive hike of 650 per cent, far outpacing other sectors [1].

 If you are thinking about becoming a data scientist, you could be setting yourself up for a satisfying career.
-This article will break down exactly how to become a data scientist to help you decide if this career path is for you.
+This article will explain how to become a data scientist to help you decide if this career path suits you.

 Technical skills that you will need to know to become a data scientist include: